 - My credit union doesn’t support it.
 I could probably get over the first two problems, but this one is a big deal.
 I’m currently talking with them about this and they are going to let me know in the next few weeks if they’re going to work on offering support for it.
 If not, I might have to stick with Quicken for a while.

-Another option is Personal Capital.
+Another option is Empower (formerly Personal Capital).
 This is a great service that offers tons of great tools for managing your investments.
 If you don’t have an account, it’s worth signing up for a free account to review your fees and investment options.
 Although I use them for these purposes, they don’t focus on the day-to-day as much as Mint does, which I need to replace Quicken.

 I would love to switch to something like Mint, but we’ll see how this all plays out.